 The perfect lamp for the bedroom is all about finding the right piece to enhance your personal sanctuary.
 The perfect height and angle of your custom pendant light fixture are one thing, but you want to be able to take true pleasure in how the space looks, too!

 You always want the light from the different types of lamp shades to fall onto your book or newspaper and not into your eyes, so testing your comfortable positions is key.
 How do you sit in bed?
 Where is your head most of the time?
 Match the lamp height to your personal needs to ensure a comfortable glow, and remember you can get creative with a hanging lamp at your bedside instead, keeping similar guidelines in mind for height and placement for your needs.

-A wall sconce is naturally close to a wall, but you may want to consider how close it is to your bed.
+A wall sconce with cords is naturally close to a wall, but you may want to consider how close it is to your bed.
 Do you want it centered over the bedside table?
 Sitting directly over your side of the bed?
 What looks right to you?

-We can’t say enough for getting versatile light bulbs.
+We can’t say enough about getting versatile light bulbs.
 Whether you choose a bulb cluster or a dimmer, give yourself the flexibility to have a bright light for reading and a dim light for relaxation.

 Like the desk lamp in your living room and bedroom, you want the desk lamp in your office to cast light onto your work and not into your eyes.
 A lower lamp offers more focused lighting without getting in your way.

 Considering all the items you need to have on your desk, from your computer to your files, you may not have a ton of room for an overly large lamp.
 Explore unique base options, standing lamps next to your desk, and mounted sconces if your desk is situated next to a wall.